Tonsil Stones - Also Known As Tonsilloliths

 Can I remove tonsil stones myself?

 Many tonsil stones fall off alone, but some people also remove them with a toothbrush or cotton tip applicator.
 Home rinses are a safe way to help loosen and remove tonsil stones.
 If severe, they may need to be surgically removed as well as accompanied by a tonsillectomy.
+You should never attempt removing a tonsil stone with any type of metal instrument in your mouth.
+This is very dangerous and can cause severe damage to the delicate tissues of your throat.

 Is it okay to leave tonsil stones in my mouth?